Public Agency and Municipal Law

 Open Government, Conflicts of Interests and Ethics

 SBEMP’s legal team has developed an expertise in governmental ethics and conflict of interest laws.
 We are experienced with the requirements of the Brown Act, the Political Reform Act, Public Records Act, Public Bidding laws, Self-Interested Contracts (Government Code section 1090), Campaign Contribution Conflicts (Government Code section 84308), Incompatibility of Public Offices, among others.
 Our attorneys serve as legal counsel to public agencies on a wide variety of areas related to governmental ethics and conflicts of interest.
-We work with our public agency clients to ensure that they conduct business in an ethical and transparent manner.
+We work with our Palm Springs public agency clients to ensure that they conduct business in an ethical and transparent manner.